emqx/cloud-docs/en_US/best_practices/acl_v4.md

-# Configuring and Using Access Control (ACL) in EMQX Platform v4 Deployments
+# Configure and Use Access Control List (ACL) in EMQX Platform v4 Deployments

-Access Control (ACL) is used to manage client permissions for PUBLISH and SUBSCRIBE operations within EMQX Platform.
+Access Control List (ACL) is used to manage client permissions for PUBLISH and SUBSCRIBE operations within EMQX Platform.

 This page provides detailed information on client ID, username, and quota restrictions, how to enable whitelisting, use Placeholders, and leverage external ACLs for more advanced access control.